tadpoles -arrival | daily care | development | morph | stage two | guarantee

 Grow-a-frog Kit prices are 'as low as possible' as they are sold for education.

 We do recognize that educators teach the unit annually and we offer substantial savings on 'refills' for several Grow-a-frog Kits.
 If you are interested in refill kits at substantially lower costs, please click Teachers on our home page.
-We offer 'refills' for the Life Cycle Kit, Morphin Tube Town, Tadpole Tube Town and Tadventure Kits.
+We offer 'refills' for the Life Cycle Kit, Morphin Tube Town and Tadpole Tube Town kits.

 |Shipping discounts on bulk orders